This quick and easy sriracha chicken stir-fry can be made in less than 30 minutes! Tastes like a take-away, but better!

 - thumb of ginger

 - bunch of spring onions

 - 1 handful peanuts

-Whisk together the light soy and rice wine vinegar, dice the chicken and add to the marinade you just mixed, then let marinade whilst you fix the rest.
+- Whisk together the light soy and rice wine vinegar.
+Dice the chicken and add to the marinade you just mixed.
+Leave to marinade whilst you fix the rest of the meal.

-Finley slice the garlic and ginger, put to the side and slice the spring onions at about 2cm long.
+- Finley slice the garlic and ginger.
+Slice the spring onions at about 2cm long.
+Set aside.